naldallal/ITNE352-Project-Group-A10/README.md

 - tkinter.simpledialog , messagebox Provides a way to create simple dialog boxes and display message boxes to the user.

--ast, provide safely evaluate strings containing in Python literals (like lists or dictionaries)
+- ast, provide safely evaluate strings containing in Python literals (like lists or dictionaries)

 Functions and Classes: